symphonists/dashboard/README.markdown

 ### DashboardPanelTypes

-The callback function should return the handle and name of your panel(s):
+The callback function should return the handle and name of your panel(s) by adding a new key to the `types` array:

 	public function dashboard_panel_types($context) {
 		$context['types']['my_dashboard_panel'] = 'My Amazing Dashboard Panel';
 	}

-This will create a panel of type `my_dashboard_panel`.
+This will define a panel of type `my_dashboard_panel`.
 Make this name as unique as possible so it doesn't conflict with others.

 ### DashboardPanelOptions

 Each panel has a configuration screen.
-There are default options for all panels (Label and Position), but you can add additional elements to the configuration form using the `DashboardPanelOptions` delegate:
+There are default options for all panels ("Label" and "Position"), but you can add additional elements to the configuration form using the `DashboardPanelOptions` delegate:

 	public function dashboard_panel_options($context) {
-		if ($context['type'] != 'my_dashboard_panel') return;
+		// make sure it's your own panel type, as this delegate fires for all panel types! if ($context['type'] != 'my_dashboard_panel') return;

 		$config = $context['existing_config'];